Code-Institute-Submissions/Fantastic-Books/TESTING.md

     - If logged in as **_admin_**
         - _'Delete'_ button is visible on all reviews
             - _'Delete'_ button:
                 - Changes colour on hover
                 - Triggers a modal to confirm review delete
-        - _'Delete Modal'_
+        - _'Delete Modal'_:
             - Changes colour on hover
             - Asks user to confirm they want to delete the review
+            - States the title of the book to be deleted
-        - _'Delete'_modal button
+        - _'Delete'_modal button:
             - Changes colour on hover
-            - Deletes the review from the database,
+            - Deletes the review from the database
             - Flash message informs user review has been deleted
-            - Reloads profile page
+            - Reloads reviews.html page
+        - _'Edit'_ Button is visible on all reviews
+            - Allows **admin** to edit any review created by any user
 - **_Scroll Up Button_**
     - Appears when the user scrolls 20px down the page
     - Changes colour on hover
     - Scrolls back to top of the page when clicked
 - **_On Small Devices_**
+    - **_Search Bar_** is not accessible on small devices
-    - _'Search'_ icon - returns user to search_mobile.html
+    - _'Search'_ icon - returns user to search_mobile.html to perform search
+        - Results from searches performed from search_mobile.html are rendered on reviews.html
     - _'Clear'_ icon
         - Clears search results
         - Reloads reviews.html